n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-08-20-intro-offensive.md

 >then **ctrl+o** to write out and **ctrl+x** to exit the file
 >

-Now you should be able to run the following replacing `machine-ip` with the ip from the machine you were given
+>Now you should be able to run the following replacing `machine-ip` with the ip from the machine you were given.

 ```shell